barmatey/spoofer/README.md

 ## Subscribe data stream

-**Purpose / user story:** get live trade and L2 (order book level) updates from configured exchanges and tickers and publish them onto an in-process broadcast channel so background workers can consume them.
+**User story:** get live trade and L2 (order book level) updates from configured exchanges and tickers and publish them onto an in-process broadcast channel so background workers can consume them.

 **Event models** (what you will receive from the connector):